dotnet/docs-maui/docs/ios/platform-specifics/page-large-title.md

 }
 ```

 The `Page.On<iOS>` method specifies that this platform-specific will only run on iOS.
-The `Page.SetLargeTitleDisplay` method, in the `Microsoft.Maui.Controls.PlatformConfiguration.iOSSpecific` namespace, controls the large title behavior on the `Page`, with the `LargeTitleDisplayMode` enumeration providing three possible values:
+The `Page.SetLargeTitleDisplay` method, in the `Microsoft.Maui.Controls.PlatformConfiguration.iOSSpecific` namespace, controls the large title behavior on the <xref:Microsoft.Maui.Controls.Page>, with the `LargeTitleDisplayMode` enumeration providing three possible values:

 - `Always` – force the navigation bar and font size to use the large format.
 - `Automatic` – use the same style (large or small) as the previous item in the navigation stack.